Explore Jobs

 1. What is the highest-paid hostess job?

 The highest-paid hostess job is a caterer/server.
-Caterer/Servers earn an average salary of $33,737, which is $ 16.22 hourly.
+Caterer/Servers earn an average salary of $33,737, which translates to $16.22 per hour.

 2. What is a good salary for a hostess?

 A good salary for a hostess is $26,298 or more.
-The average hostess salary is $26,298, so those making at least $26,298 are earning above-average paychecks.
+The average hostess salary is $26,298, so those earning at least this amount are receiving above-average paychecks.

-3. Do Hostess jobs pay well?
+3. Do hostess jobs pay well?

 4. Where do hostesses get paid the most?

-Following NV, the states with the highest-paid hostesses are New Hampshire, Pennsylvania, and Arizona, with average annual salaries of $27,461, $25,672, and $25,318 respectively.
+Following Nevada, the states with the highest average salaries for hostesses include New Hampshire, Pennsylvania, and Arizona, averaging $27,461, $25,672, and $25,318 respectively.

 1. Portland, ME – $27,494